Persons of Extraordinary Ability

 A person of extraordinary ability is one who belongs to that “small percentage” who have “risen to the very top of the field of endeavor”.

-Our law firm has obtained permanent residence for hundreds of persons of extraordinary ability including scientists, physicians, artists, reporters, athletes, entrepreneurs and performers.
+Our law firm has obtained permanent residence for hundreds of persons of extraordinary ability including scientists, physicians, researchers, artists, reporters, athletes, entrepreneurs and performers.

 ” I was very impressed by Mr. Shusterman and his associates’ knowledge, confidence, professionalism, kindness and endless efforts to help with every step of the interview (from preparation, documents, interview, to follow ups.)
 I would very much recommend this firm to anyone.”
 (More client reviews…)